NeuroTechX/ntx_slack_archive/general.md

 >
 With Dreem raising $22M (just for sleep, not for Lucid Dreaming), Im quite curious about the evolution of the Sleep Wearable Devices.

+8/2/2017 7:04 PM

+ **bciguy** :

+ >Hey yannick and yes, it DOES feel good to be copied :slightly_smiling_face: in my opinion EEG is going to make the biggest consumer impact most quickly in the sleep space first.
+This is partially because the sleep EEG signals exhibit such high SNR but also because the modern world needs better solutions for energy management.
+For all intents and purposes, lucid dreaming is still an industry in its infancy (see my comments above) with many open questions yet to be addressed.
+Im pleased today to share with the nTX community (before anyone else!) that our platform was designed from the ground-up to provide answers to such questions as posed in the above article.
+You can read our new update here: <https://www.kickstarter.com/projects/iwinks/the-aurora-dream-enhancing-headband/posts/1938439>